In 'Tár,' a brilliant but manipulative conductor orchestrates everyone around her - NewsBreak

 Related

-Director Mike Flanagan said jump scares are overused.
-Then he set a record for them

-If you're looking for the perfect thriller to binge this October, look no further than The Midnight Club.
-Director Mike Flanagan, who is best known for shows including The Haunting of Hill House and Midnight Mass on Netflix, has a new show based off the beloved young adult horror novel by Christopher Pike you might remember picking up from your school library.

-Beloved star of stage and screen, Angela Lansbury, has died at 96
+Angela Lansbury, a beloved star of the screen and stage, has died at 96

-Angela Lansbury, well known for her portray of crime novelist Jessica Fletcher in the TV series Murder, She Wrote, died Tuesday.
-She also had a distinguished career in movies and on Broadway.
+Angela Lansbury was destined to become an actress; born in London, England in 1925, her mother was a leading lady of the British stage.
+Although Lansbury was best known for her role as Jessica Fletcher in the long-running CBS TV series, Murder, She Wrote, she had a distinguished career in the movies and on Broadway.

 On '¡Ay!', the tropical music of Lucrecia Dalt's childhood becomes avant-garde sci-fi